-From the editor: Whilst this article was written for the sporting arena, there are some great coaching/leadership tips that apply to both sport and the workplace.
+From the editor: Whilst this article on how to coach young girls was written for the sporting arena, there are some great coaching/leadership tips that apply to both sport and the workplace.

 And with many of our parents helping out to coach children’s sport across the country, even if you only get one leadership tip for the workplace, hopefully, you will also pick up some ideas for the managing the kids.

 When I say coaching girls is different from coaching boys most people respond with of course it is, Captain Obvious.

 But it’s amazing how many well-credentialed (on paper at least) coaches fail to change their approach based on the gender of their players.

 The fact is youth girls are different to youth boys and treating them the same is a major reason why the drop out rate for girls is 6 times higher than boys (according to research undertaken by U.S based Positive Coaching Alliance)